 Atomic 3001 at the Edinburgh Fringe

-This summer, Belgian choreographer and performer Leslie Mannès brings Atomic 3001 to Dance Base as part of the Edinburgh Festival Fringe for 6 performances.
+In August 2018, Belgian choreographer and performer Leslie Mannès brought Atomic 3001 to Dance Base as part of the Edinburgh Festival Fringe for 6 performances.

-ATOMIC 3001 is being presented as part of the Wallonie-Brussels Dance Showcase, supported in the UK by Civil Disobedience.
+ATOMIC 3001 was presented in Edinburgh as part of the Wallonie-Brussels Dance Showcase, supported by Civil Disobedience.